SQL Injection

 The time of an error request is always less than a correct query

-• Make a Boolean-based iterative process to map DB, tables, and columns you need
+• Make a Boolean-based iterative process to map the DB, tables, and columns you need

 #Find DB name, table, and column by an iterative process using sleep